|Photo by Juliane Liebermann on Unsplash|

 24. Trim monthly expenses.

 Shop around for a better auto insurance rate.
-Ask for a credit card rate reduction or consider transferring to a card with 0% APR on balance transfers.
+Ask for a credit card rate reduction or consider transferring to a card with 0% APR on balance transfers (try out this useful calculator).
 Think about bills you can eliminate (excess cable or streaming services, magazine or other subscriptions, gym memberships, etc.), then take action to cancel them.
 If you can trim even $25 a month, you'll save $300 this year with a few hours of effort.

 25. Check your community calendar.